tindrum/AWarehouse/README.md

 # Asset Sources
 ## Models and images
-Warehouse model from Dosch Design Royalty-free 3D-models for 3D-design and animation DVD, which I bought for that batmitzvah I did for Nadine Ramsay's friend's kid.
+### Warehouse model from Dosch Design Royalty-free 3D-models for 3D-design and animation DVD
+I bought some 3D assets on physical CD-Roms for a batmitzvah I worked for Nadine Ramsay's friend's kid.
 My brother and I made a stereo digital camera, and J. Cook made some scripts to pair the images up.
 I rented a life-sized horse and a few props, made a background image in Cinema 4D, and took people's pictures at the party.
 Had to composite the background with the real-world